CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Configuration Agent

 \subsubsection{Whole training process}

-Finally, the total loss function $L_{\text{total}}$ is the combination of the contrastive, classification, and regression losses as follows:
+As shown in Algorithm \ref{alg:joint}, we implement the complete training process by designing a loss function $L_{\text{total}}$ that combines contrastive, classification, and regression losses as follows: $L_{\text{total}}(\theta) = L_{\text{con}}(\theta) + L_{\text{cla}}(\theta) + L_{\text{reg}}(\theta)$.
 In particular, the contrastive loss $L_{\text{con}}(\theta)$ encourages the embeddings of queries with the same optimal reranker to be close together, while pushing apart the embeddings of queries with different rerankers.
 The classification loss $L_{\text{cla}}(\theta)$ aids the model in correctly identifying the reranker using cross-entropy, and the regression loss $L_{\text{reg}}(\theta)$ minimizes the error in predicting the optimal MCTS configuration.

-\textit{Remark.} Once the total loss $L_{\text{total}}$ is calculated, the network parameters $\theta$ are updated using gradient descent with a learning rate $\eta$.
-This optimization process is repeated across multiple epochs $E$ and batches, ensuring that both reranker selection and parameter prediction are improved over time.